 Table of Contents

 EasyAR provides unified samples for all headsets.
 The samples contain no code and are entirely implemented through scene configurations.
-For the usage of the features themselves, you can refer to the implementation of the corresponding features in the Android/iOS mobile samples.
+For usage of the features themselves, refer to the sample implementations on Android/iOS mobile phones.

 The headset sample names are Combination_BasedOn_*, for example, the Pico sample is Combination_BasedOn_Pico.
-This sample demonstrates most EasyAR features in a single scene, which can be dynamically toggled, used individually, or opened simultaneously.
+This sample demonstrates most EasyAR features in a single scene.
+They can be dynamically enabled/disabled, used individually, or opened simultaneously.

-• Confirm that your headset or glasses are currently on the EasyAR supported list
+• Confirm your headset or glasses are currently on the EasyAR support list

 • Download and import the EasyAR Unity plugin package